astorfi/TensorFlow-World/docs/installation/install_from_the_source.rst

 .. code:: bash

-    kernel version 352.63.0 does not match DSO version 361.93.2 -- cannot find working devices in this configuration
+    kernel version X does not match DSO version Y -- cannot find working devices in this configuration

 For solving that error you may need to purge all NVIDIA drivers and install or update them again.
 Please refer to `CUDA Installation`_ for further detail.